dart-lang/sdk/pkg/linter/doc/use_build_context_synchronously.md

 * We implement this calculation with a standard SimpleVisitor from the analyzer.
   We create the visitor with **child** as the reference node to consider.
-Each visit method descends down various child nodes, receiving their returned "async state" in order to calculate the state of it's own visited node, relative to **child**.
+Each visit method descends down various child nodes, receiving their returned "async state" in order to calculate the state of its own visited node, relative to **child**.
 * At the entrypoint of the visitation, **child**'s parent is **parent**.
 Then we descend into **parent**'s various descendents, and so for every other visit